-detected and localized if the merger also produces a short gamma-ray burst (GRB) at a favorable viewing angle (see, e.g., Eichler et al. 1989; Bloom et al. 2006).
-It then falls to the optical and near-infrared observational communities to search for transient events in the large localization regions that are consistent with theoretical expectations for spectrum synthesis in compact binary mergers, enabling the GW sources to be localized precisely (i.e., associated with a host galaxy).
-Such transients, often referred to as "kilonovae" because they are roughly 10 times brighter than novae, are powered by the rapid decay of r-process material synthesized in the mergers (Metzger et al. 2010), and they are distinguished from other transients by their rapidly evolving light curves, which fade and redden in just a few days (e.g., Barnes & Kasen 2013; Tanaka & Hotokezaka 2013).
+The current working procedure for joint EM/GW astronomy begins when a network of GW observatories (presently LIGO, the Laser Interferometer Gravitational-Wave Observatory, and the Virgo Gravitational-Wave Observatory; LIGO Scientific Collaboration et al. 2015; Acernese et al. 2015) detects a GW source, and, by analyzing its waveform, localizes it to a region of the sky that is typically between 100 and 1000 deg2.
+Nearly contemporaneous γ -rays and X-rays may be detected and localized if the merger also produces a short gamma-ray burst (GRB) at a favorable viewing angle (see, e.g., Eichler et al. 1989; Bloom et al. 2006).
+It then falls to the optical and near-infrared observational communities to search for transient events in the large localization region that are consistent with theoretical expectations for spectrum synthesis in compact binary mergers, enabling the GW sources to be localized precisely (i.e., associated with a host galaxy).
+Such transients, often referred to as "kilonovae" because they are roughly 10^3 times brighter than novae, are powered by the rapid decay of r-process material synthesized in the mergers (Metzger et al. 2010), and they are distinguished from other transients by their rapidly evolving light curves, which fade and redden in just a few days (e.g., Tanaka & Hotokezaka 2013; Barnes & Kasen 2013).
 In order to search large areas of sky for such faint and rapidly evolving transients, telescopes with large apertures, imagers with large fields of view, and pipelines that can rapidly process images to efficiently identify transient candidates are required.

-In the southern hemisphere, the Dark Energy Camera (DECam; Flaugher et al. 2015) on the Victor M. Blanco 4 m Telescope at Cerro Tololo Inter-American Observatory (CTIO) is particularly well suited to this task.
-The wide field of view ( $\sim$ 3 deg) of the instrument, combined with its red sensitivity and the substantial aperture of its telescope, make it well suited to follow up even the most distant BNS and NS-BH mergers in the horizon of the current era of LIGO/Virgo interferometers.
-The power of DECam for EM/GW follow-up was illustrated by its significant role in the study of AT 2017gfo, the kilonova associated with GW170817 (Cowperthwaite et al. 2017; Soares-Santos et al. 2017b), and by its important role in the follow-up of several other GW events from LIGO and Virgo (Annis et al. 2016; Cowperthwaite et al. 2016; Soares-Santos et al. 2019).
+In the Southern Hemisphere, the Dark Energy Camera (DECam; Flaugher et al. 2015) on the Victor M. Blanco 4-meter Telescope at Cerro Tololo Inter-American Observatory (CTIO) is a powerful instrument for detecting kilonovae associated with gravitational wave triggers.
+The wide field of view ($\sim 3 \text{ deg}^2$) of the instrument, combined with its red sensitivity and the substantial aperture of its telescope, make it well suited to follow up even the most distant BNS and NS-BH mergers in the